Matistan/MinecraftBlockShuffle/README.md

 ## What is Block Shuffle?

 Minecraft Block Shuffle is a very popular game due to a youtuber Dream.
 Every player has a task to stand on a randomized block on time.
-When everyone finds their block, next round starts.
+When everyone finds their block, the next round starts.
 You can play it either solo or with your friends.

 ## Features

 - Ban your own blocks!
-Go to the `plugins/MinecraftBlockShuffle/disabled.yml` and add blocks that you want to ban (list of all the blocks is at `plugins/MinecraftBlockShuffle/blocks.yml`)
+Go to the `plugins/MinecraftBlockShuffle/disabled.yml` and add blocks that you want to ban (a list of all the blocks is at `plugins/MinecraftBlockShuffle/blocks.yml`)
 - Choose between 2 game modes:
 - - Play until 1 or 0 players are left in the game
-- - Play until a player has a certain amount of points
+- - Play until a player has a certain number of points

 ## How to use it